Spellpunk101/OS-Group-16/README.md

 ```
 Notes:

-the main function prints out the number of lock acquisitions/releases accounting
+The main function prints out the number of lock acquisitions/releases accounting
 for the 1 anticipated grab/release from the ensuing print call that happens after it.

 Our delete only makes one lock grab/release.